ELD for Pickup Trucks

 Аrе drivers of pickups required to install ELDs?

-Many drivers of pickups are required to install and use ELDs.
-Whether an ELD for pickup trucks is required is related to the gross vehicle weight rating (GVWR) and the gross combination weight rating (GCWR).
+Many drivers of pickups are required to install and use ELD.
+Whether an ELD for pickup trucks is related to the gross vehicle weight rating (GVWR) or the gross combination weight rating (GCWR).

 The GVWR is the maximum operating weight set for a vehicle by its manufacturer.
 It includes not only the vehicle itself, but also the weight of the occupants and cargo it may be carrying.
 In contrast, the GCWR is the maximum weight set for the vehicle by its manufacturer that includes the GVWR plus the weight of the attached trailer and its load.